Soskiiit/VK-Overflow/README.md

 Let's use **Gunicorn** and **Nginx**.

-0. Ensure that Environment configured properly (DEBUG is False,  etc.)
+0. Ensure that Environment configured properly (DEBUG is False, absolute path to static files in nginx config etc.)

 1. Install dependencies:
     ```sh